Heritage Railcar Preservation Building

 Significance of the Collection

 The museum exhibits a collection of nationally significant railway passenger cars, some of which have been designated as Canadian Cultural Property.
-The significance of the complete 7-car Trans-Canada Limited, built in 1911, was recognized by the National Historic Sites and Monuments Board of Canada and given the designation of National Historic Event in 2019.
+The significance of the complete 7-car Trans-Canada Limited, built in 1929, was recognized by the National Historic Sites and Monuments Board of Canada and given the designation of National Historic Event.
 The collection is unique in Canada and provides an opportunity for visitors to experience the history of Canadian rail travel.
-9 of the 27 historic railcars are now protected, but the remaining cars are exposed to the elements and temporality covered with tarps.
+9 of the 19 historic railcars are now protected, but the remaining cars are exposed to the elements and temporality covered with tarps.
 Time is running out to preserve this irreplaceable legacy of Canada’s railway heritage.

 Building and Infrastructure Goal